kampitojha/Button-Ripple-Effect/README.md

 # Button-Ripple-Effect
-I developed this button using HTML CSS JAVA
+I developed this button using HTML CSS Javascript